techieph/PhTamilCommons/README.md

 ### Contributions

-Feel free to contribute to this project by reporting issues or submitting pull requests on this Github Repository
+Feel free to contribute to this project by reporting issues or submitting pull requests on this Github Repository.

 ### License